-The Time-lauded “Silence Breakers” movement started in September with revelations about sexual harassment and assault accusations against Hollywood uber-producer Harvey Weinstein.
+The Time-lauded “Silence Breakers” movement started in September 2016 with revelations about sexual harassment and assault accusations against Hollywood uber-producer Harvey Weinstein.
 Although the original New York Times article containing those revelations led to a virtual avalanche of stories about other alleged (and some since confirmed) sexual predators in the film and TV industry, it’s not surprising that those revelations would lead to further accusations in other industries, as well as spotlights on former accusations.
 For example, we have since seen several politicians accused of sexual harassment and assault, with a renewed interest in the multiple accusations against our own president.

-The world of food and restaurants is yet another industry that’s top-heavy on the male side, and now many women are stepping forward to speak out against the famous chefs who have allegedly harassed them.
+The world of food and restaurants is yet another industry that’s top-heavy on the male side, and now many women are stepping forward to speak out against chefs who have allegedly harassed them.
 Like the similar list at The A.V.
 Club, we will continually update this article as more allegations come to light.

 In October, 25 women stepped forward in the New Orleans Times-Picayune to say that John Besh’s restaurants fostered a culture of sexual harassment, citing “uninvited touching,” “comments about physical appearance,” and “repeated requests” to discuss his sex life.
 He also subsequently stepped down from his restaurant group.
 Kevin Spacey-like, Besh has since been cut from an upcoming Top Chef episode where he served as guest judge.

 Months ago, ABC pulled The Great American Baking Show after judge Johnny Iuzzini also was the subject of harassment claims.
 Eight employees of the well-known pastry chef have accused Iuzzini of sexually harassing and abusing them while they worked in his restaurants.
 The A.V.
 Club stated that “Reported behaviors include touching women on the backside with kitchen implements, and repeatedly sticking his tongue in a woman’s ear.”